 “There are, for example, some creeks near the CSU Albury-Wodonga campus that are home to fish species, like the southern pygmy perch, that are found at limited locations in New South Wales.
-Some of the species we are working on run the risk of becoming extinct in the next 20 years or less, so a lot of the work is focused on making sure that doesn’t happen.
+Some species run the risk of becoming extinct in the next 20 years or less, so we are focusing a lot of the work on making sure that doesn’t happen.
 And the proximity to our campuses means that students can be involved, from Honours students and those doing higher degrees by research, to undergraduates working with us as part of work placements in their degree.

 “The key question is the balance between biodiversity and sustainable human development.
 How much development can you have before you impact upon the species too much?
-And that’s something that needs to be addressed at all levels, not just the local one.”
+And we need to address that at all levels, not just the local one.”

 Combining river ecology with human engineering